Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Numerical Experiments and Real Data Application

-and the mix subspace shrinkage prior Table~\ref{tab:my_label} presents a summary of the comparisons.
+Table~\ref{tab:table1} presents a summary of the comparisons.
 As shown, the point and subspace shrinkage priors outperform the Jeffreys prior.
 For all the evaluation methods, the Bayesian predictive distribution based on the mix subspace shrinkage prior achieves the best scores.